 Scouts will be in the LPSR pool during the morning sessions on Monday, Tuesday, and Wednesday.
-On Thursday and Friday mornings, we will arrange to transport the participants offsite for their open water dives.
+On Thursday and Friday mornings, participants will be transported offsite for their open water dives.

 There is an additional program fee of \$500 associated with this program.
 Participants must prepay their SCUBA program fee by the final deadline of May 1st.
 Participants will be contacted by the instructor and will be provided with course material that needs to be read/reviewed prior to arriving at camp.
+There is a non-refundable charge of \$100 for the cancellation of a SCUBA slot.